How to Remove a Kodi Build: Reset Kodi to its Default, Factory Settings

 - Click on the add-on to remove it and click the trashcan icon

 You can do this for multiple add-ons by following the same steps as above.

 How to Remove a Kodi Build

 Before you begin, it’s worth checking if you have the fusion repo installed.
 Fusion repo, or Fusion repository, lets you install multiple Kodi add-ons.
-It was shut down in July 2017 but came back later in the year with fewer features.
+It was shut down in July 2017 but came back later that year with fewer features.